 Additional Ways to Support the Retreat: We believe these teachings are extremely valuable, thus assigning a value to these teachings is an impossible task.
-There are many opportunities open to practice your generosity by making a donation to the Metta Meditation Center at the end of the retreat, a donation to support the teacher, or towards the costs of the retreat for others (such as meals, traveling expenses for the teacher, and basic accommodation needs).
+There are many opportunities open to practicing your generosity by making a donation to the Metta Meditation Center at the end of the retreat, a donation to support the teacher, or towards the costs of the retreat for others (such as meals, travel expenses for the teacher, and basic accommodation needs).
 Also prior to the retreat, participants and the community members of TGN have the opportunity to make a donation to be used during this retreat.

-It is an ancient Buddhist tradition for the community to joyfully support/nourish/feed people; especially monks and whoever engages in intensive spiritual practice, thereby practicing good effort.
+It is an ancient Buddhist tradition for the community to joyfully support/nourish/feed people; especially monks and whoever engages in the intensive spiritual practice, thereby practicing good effort.
 Therefore, we present you with the opportunity to practice your good effort, by sponsoring a meal or meals for monks, retreat participants or for all parties during the retreat.
-Monetary donations can be presented in-person at the Monks Residence, by mail, or via Internet.
+Monetary donations can be presented in-person at the Monks Residence, by mail, or via the Internet.
 Please send your donations by mail to: 212 N Chestnut St, Chaska MN 55318.
 Please make checks payable to Triple Gem Of The North.
 You can also leave a donation during our weekly meditation classes, in the envelope/dana basket labeled “for retreat groceries.”